olavgjerde/Chess-Connoisseurs/README.md

 + Rune Vatne	(rva013)
 + Simen Gad Hasvi	(qax007)

-How to run
+How to run:
 ----
 + Run "mvn package" in the 'application' folder
 + Launch the compiled .jar file in the 'target' folder

-Extra lincense information
+Extra lincense information:
 ---
 This project is inspired by [Amir Afghani's](https://github.com/amir650) [Black Widow-chess](https://github.com/amir650/BlackWidow-Chess), and therefore alters code available in his application.
 Works based on Black Widow-chess must use the same license, hence our license is the [GNU Lesser General Public License 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 ##### Main changes to, and use of open source inspriation code

 + Our code uses JavaFX as its GUI framwork instead of Swing
 + Our code uses coordinate(x,y) representation instead of tile numbering (0-64)
 + All tests are writting from scratch